 These things can drag on.
 Just look at the drought of 2012 in the grain markets.
 Grain futures rose further than anyone thought they could and stayed there awhile.
 It was a short squeeze based on lack of volume, a drought that caused demand to go crazy, and speculation running rampant.

-And remember: A short squeeze doesn’t last forever and should eventually subside.
+And remember: A short squeeze doesn’t last forever.
+Most eventually subside.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.